Neville Chamberlain: Lord President of the Council

 In a departure from usual practice, Chamberlain did not issue any resignation Honours list.
 With Chamberlain remaining leader of the Conservative Party, and with many MPs still supporting him and distrusting the new prime minister, Churchill refrained from any purge of Chamberlain loyalists.
 Churchill wished Chamberlain to return to the Exchequer, but he declined, convinced that this would lead to difficulties with the Labour Party.
 Instead, he accepted the post of Lord President of the Council with a seat in the shrunken five-member War Cabinet.
 When Chamberlain entered the House of Commons on 13 May 1940, for the first time since his resignation, "MPs lost their heads, they shouted, they cheered, they waved their order papers, and his reception was a regular ovation."
-The House received Churchill coolly; some of his great speeches to the chamber, such as "We shall fight on the beaches," met with only half-hearted enthusiasm.
+The House received Churchill coolly; some of his great speeches to the chamber, such as "We shall fight on the beaches", met only half-hearted enthusiasm.

 Chamberlain's fall from power left him deeply depressed; he wrote, "Few men can have known such a reversal of fortune in so short a time."
 He especially regretted the loss of Chequers as "a place where I have been so happy," though after a farewell visit there by the Chamberlains on 19 June, he wrote, "I am content now that I have done that, and shall put Chequers out of my mind."
 As lord president, Chamberlain assumed vast responsibilities over domestic issues and chaired the War Cabinet during Churchill's many absences.
 Attlee later remembered him as "free from any of the rancour he might have felt against us.
 He worked very hard and well: a good chairman, a good committeeman, always very businesslike."
 As chairman of the Lord President's Committee, he exerted great influence over the wartime economy.
 Halifax reported to the War Cabinet on 26 May 1940, with the Low Countries conquered and French prime minister Paul Reynaud warning that France might have to sign an armistice, that diplomatic contacts with a still-neutral Italy offered the possibility of a negotiated peace.
 Halifax urged following up and seeing if a worthwhile offer could be obtained.
 The battle over the course of action within the war cabinet lasted three days; Chamberlain's statement on the final day, that there was unlikely to be an acceptable offer and that the matter should not be pursued at that time, helped persuade the War Cabinet to reject negotiations.